llessieux/VRGateway/README.md

 Runs on Windows 10 x64 too.

 Requires HTC VIVE.
-Requires Custom PPSSPP Emulator and "Taiko no Tatsujin" Game for the Taiko hack.
+Requires Custom PPSSPP Emulator and "Taiko no Tatsujin" Game for the Taiko hack and any of the Patapon series game for the patapon hack.
 	Clone the PPSSPP source, copy the RawInput.cpp file from PPSSPPPatch folder in my project into the PPSSPP Windows source directory.
 	Compile that version.
 	Update the TAIKOVR.INI to set the path to the installed PPSSPP folder.
 (Used to read key config).